Maither/setup-python-and-jupyter-notebook-in-termux/README.md

 pip install notebook
 jupyter notebook
 ```
-Copie paste the link from the consol in a navigator
+Copy paste the link from the console in a navigator